 'To The Moon' Vs. 'Coronavirus Crash II' Vs. 'Armageddon'

-To the moon could happen on early treatments or vaccines for Coronavirus COVID-19, Fed largess and a "V" shape recovery.
+To the moon could happen on early treatments or vaccines for coronavirus COVID-19, Fed largess, and a "V"-shape recovery.

 Various serious corrections could occur in the short (within six months) and intermediate (six months to two years) term time frames.